TheAlexDev23/libpel/README.md

 }
 ```

 The [tests folder](/tests/) has a series of tests used in development to test the functionality of the library.
-They are good examples of all the functionaity of libpel.
+They are good examples of the functionaity and API of PEL.

 ## Documentation
 Comming soon.
-I'm currrently only focusing on just the development but I'll probably add API and internal (structure realated, useful for development) documentation after I finish the base functionality.
+I'm currrently only focusing on just the development but I'll probably add API and internal (structure relaated, useful for development) documentation after I finish the base functionality.